 Bolstering our annual contribution to the BIRCH council

-Increasing compensation rates for our Teachers and RFT in future years
+Increasing compensation rates for our Teachers, RFT, and work exchange campers in future years

-How is the total amount of Financial aid available for camp determined?
+How is the total amount of financial aid available for 2026 camp determined?

 Funds available are based on the registration fees paid by campers who are able to pay the full registration fee, donations, and money raised in the previous year through the raffle and vending tithe.
-The total budget for financial aid is approved by the VWC Finance work group with review and consensus from the entire VWC organizing team.
-If aid requests are less than anticipated or if donations are plentiful, the camp organizing team may consense to roll the funds over to the following year or to distribute an additional round of financial aid for current year campers.
+The total budget for financial aid is approved by the VWC Finance work group with review and consensus from the entire 2026 VWC planning team.
+If aid requests are less than anticipated or if donations are plentiful, the camp organizing team may consense to roll the funds over to the following year or to distribute an additional round of financial aid for 2026 campers.

 How much aid will a camper receive?
 How is it determined?